 Significant Milestones & Firsts

-Pakistan’s women’s team has achieved several historic “firsts,” including its first big international win, its first multi-goal performance by a player, and now its first participation in a FIFA event.
+Pakistan’s women’s team has achieved several historic “firsts,” including its first big international win.
+It’s the first multi-goal performance by a player, and now it’s the first time a player has participated in a FIFA event.

 These milestones reflect years of effort to rebuild and promote women’s football in a challenging environment.